Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Results

-We investigate the impact of observational data on NS properties mass, radius, tidal deformability, and compactness using a set of $f(Q)$ models: the Linear, Logarithmic, and Exponential forms detailed in Sec. \ref{sec:4}.
+We investigate the impact of observational data on NS properties mass, radius, tidal deformability, and compactness using a set of $f(Q)$ models: the linear, logarithmic, and exponential forms detailed in Sec. \ref{sec:4}.
 These models are constrained within a Bayesian framework using NICER mass–radius posteriors.
 To assess the flexibility of each $f(Q)$ model, we adopt the DDME2 hadronic EoS as a baseline.
-In Fig.~\ref{fig1}, we plot the energy density ($\epsilon$)(left), pressure ($P$) (middle), and speed of sound ($c_s^2$) (right) as a function of baryon density for DDME2.
-The prior distributions for the model parameters are listed in Table \ref{tab1:prior}.
+In Fig.~\ref{fig1}, we plot the energy density ($\epsilon$)(left), pressure ($P$) (middle), and speed of sound ($c_s^2$) (right) as a function of baryon density $\rho$ for DDME2.
+The prior distributions for the model parameters are listed in table \ref{tab1}.
+Since these specific models have not previously been explored in the context of astrophysical objects, we have adopted sufficiently broad prior ranges for the parameters $\alpha,\beta,Q_0$.
+The chosen intervals are as wide as possible while still ensuring the existence of physically stable solutions.